-Revenue from sales of goods to a customer is recognized at a point in time.
-Revenue from rendering of services is recognised in the period such services are rendered, by reference to a suitable method that depicts the transfer of the control of such services to the customer.
+Revenue from sales of goods (e.g., trading trucks, heavy equipment, machinery and lubrication brands in Qatar) to a customer is recognized at a point in time when goods are delivered / customer takes the control of it.
+Revenue from rendering of services (e.g., commission from ticketing services) is recognised at a point in time in the period such services are rendered as the customer can avail the benefit of the services immediately.